APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 This is in contrast to "everyday" exchanges which may be qualified for the sake of propriety---a societal construct---or contain truths we are conditioned to accept.
 In reality, these "truths" are a set of beliefs born from orthodoxy.
 The truth is, the scale by which truth is measured is not absolute.

-The academic forum thus permits all ideas, even ideas that go against accepted doctrine; because who are we, as one society among many, to judge prematurely before assessing its value.
+The academic forum thus permits all ideas, even those that go against accepted doctrine; because who are we, as one society among many, to judge an idea before assessing its value.

 Naturally then, academic freedom and free speech go hand in hand,